akarve/bipsea/README.md

-bipsea is a standalone, test-driven implementation of BIP-32, BIP-39, and BIP-85. bipsea is designed for readability and correctness. bipsea offers a command-line interface and an API.
+bipsea is a standalone, test-driven implementation of BIP-32, BIP-39, and BIP-85. bipsea is designed for readability and correctness. bipsea includes a command-line interface and API.
 **bipsea is currently for experimental purposes only.**

 bipsea relies on cryptographic primitives from Python